Neeraj1702/Course-Assignments/README.md

 In this, we learn about loops and their basic python codes
 1) **Task 3:Check if a Number is Even or Odd** - takes input from user and check whether it is even or odd and print the result.
 2) **Task 4: Sum of integers from 1 to n using a loop** -  The code defines range_sum(l, r) to compute the sum of integers between l and r.
 It initializes s=0, iterates through each number in the range, adds it to s, and returns the total.
 For l=1 and r=50, it outputs: The sum of numbers from 1 to 50 is : 1275.

+# Assignment 3
+In this assignment, we learn about Function and Moduled in python
+1) **Task 5: Calculate Factorial** - This program calculates the factorial of a number in two ways: using a loop and using recursion.
+The loop multiplies numbers from 1 to n, while the recursive function calls itself until the base case (1) is reached.
+The program takes user input for both methods and prints the factorial result.
+2) **Task 6: Using Math Module for Calculations** - This program uses Python’s math module to perform calculations on a user-provided number.
+It prints the square root, natural logarithm (base e), and sine value of the number using built-in functions from the math library.
 ---